azadbolour/boardgame/README.md

 ## Scope

-This project is intended as an test bed for the development and deployment of production quality applications by using different programming languages, their ecosystems, and devops tools.
+This project is intended as a test bed for the development and deployment of production quality applications by using different programming languages, their ecosystems, and devops tools.